ekr/base-drafts/draft-ietf-quic-transport.md

 A server MUST only send a Retry in response to a client Initial packet.

+If the Original Destination Connection ID field does not match the Destination Connection ID from the Initial packet it sent, it MUST discard the packet.
+This prevents an off-path attacker from injecting a Retry packet with a bogus new Source Connection ID.

-In response to receiving a Retry, the client should respond with a new Initial packet with the Token field set to the token received in the Retry packet.
+Otherwise, it SHOULD respond with a new Initial packet with the Token field set to the token received in the Retry packet.